pyc-team/pytorch_concepts/doc/modules/mid_level_api.rst

 |pyc_logo| PyC can be used to design Structural Equation Models (SEMs), where:

-- ``ExogenousVariable`` and ``EndogenousVariable`` objects represent random variables in the SEM.
+- ``ExogenousVariable`` and ``ConceptVariable`` objects represent random variables in the SEM.
 Variables are defined by their name, parents, and distribution type.
 For example, in this guide we define variables as:

   .. code-block:: python